hanif-shafei/Notes/Prism/Services/LazyGateService.md

 - **Ensure the Correct Service Alias**

     Ensure that the `@session` alias points to the correct service.
 In Symfony, `@session` is a predefined alias for the session service that implements `SessionInterface`.
 It should work out of the box in most Symfony configurations.

+> **Why Change?** : By switching to `SessionInterface`, you decouple the session handling from the `Request` object, making it more flexible and maintainable.
+You no longer rely on the request’s session state, but rather use the session as an explicit service injected into your class.
+This change also allows easier testing and works seamlessly in scenarios where direct access to the request object might not be available (such as in some command-line tasks or background processes).

 # Troubleshooting